Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

 \subsection{Discrete Shilnikov attractor}

 As shown at the beginning of this section, a period-doubling bifurcation can be the first step in the framework of onset of H\'enon-like and hyperchaotic H\'enon-like attractors.
 A natural question arises here.
-Which homoclinic attractors can appear if the first codimension one bifurcation is a Neimark-Sacker bifurcation?
-The answer to this question was given in \cite{GGS12} (see also \cite{GGKT14}, and \cite{GG16}) where a scenario of the appearance of the so-called \textit{discrete Shilnikov attractor} containing a saddle-focus fixed point of (1,2)-type was proposed.
+Which homoclinic attractors can appear if the first codimension-one bifurcation is a Neimark-Sacker bifurcation?
+The answer to this question was given in \cite{GGS12} (see also \cite{GGKT14}, and \cite{GG16}) where a scenario for the appearance of the so-called \textit{discrete Shilnikov attractor} containing a saddle-focus fixed point of (1,2)-type was proposed.
 This scenario goes back to the paper by Shilnikov \cite{Sh86} where a similar scenario was proposed for one-parameter families of three-dimensional flows.
-Since this scenario can play an important role, in the development of hyperchaos \cite{GSKK19}, let us briefly describe it.
+Since this scenario plays an important role, in the development of hyperchaos \cite{GSKK19}, let us briefly describe it.